We often say we want to make the world better.

 Josephine Sacabo’s art seeks transcendence and connection.
 She eschews any chasing after artistic fashion in favor of diving into what she loves.
 In this way she connects with those who view her work.
 The many layers of her work evoke layers of being, some disturbing, yes, but ultimately transcending such disturbance to “come full circle” with compassion and beauty.

 In this extended Artists Telling Stories Podcasts trailer, please join Austin Tichenor, Aline Smithson, Joe Harjo, Vincent Valdez, Jay Tolson, Alicia Olatuja, and Jim Lavilla-Havelin in discovering the importance of stories, the language of our humanity, and the transformative power of art.
 Artists Telling Stories Podcasts draw out human stories in the hope that in their telling, artists will offer a new story of our shared humanity, bringing all of us closer together.
-Join us for a new season in 2024!

 Jim Lavilla-Havelin has written six collections of poetry, with several more in the works.
 His work has been anthologized widely, and he has been nominated for Poet Laureate of Texas, where he has lived for the last few decades.
 This episode of Studio Aesculapius is different.
 Jim reads three poems and has a wide-ranging discussion with co-host, Eddie Dupuy: about the poems, about poetry, about art and activism, about language and knowing and finding patterns, about the human desire to make marks and the attempt to make meaning.